Code-Institute-Submissions/TraceOfKerava/README.md

 The website is intended for users who are interested in Kerava and want to know more about what the town has to offer.
 It is not made to be a standalone website but one that is accessable via links from the official website of the city and the participating companies and organisations.
 The aim is to broaden the visibility of the town and the services and activities available both for people planning to move there and for those already living there but wanting to experience the area in a different way.

-Color scheme chosen is a combination of green, blue and white with yellow used as a highlighter to draw attention to the game area of the page.
+Color scheme chosen is a combination of green and blue main colors and neutral regular text color.
 The green was selected as this is the color of the official town logo and the blue is one of the shades in the picture selected for the top and bottom sections.

 ### User Stories:

-- As a user, I want to
+- As a user, I want to click on a button and get to the next pert of the game/challenge
-- As a user, I want to
+- As a user, I want to find out a bit about the town and the goods/services offered
-- As a user, I want to
+- As a user, I want to be able to see the location of the destination
-- As a user, I want to
+- As a user, I want to get back to start when I am finished

 ### Design documents